-HOW TO PASS THE MICHIGAN BAR EXAM – SECOND EDITION
+HOW TO PASS THE MICHIGAN BAR EXAM – THIRD EDITION

-The Second Edition of our book on How to Pass the Michigan Bar Exam is available to ship before May 5, 2019.
+The Third Edition of our book on How to Pass the Michigan Bar Exam is available to ship before May 5, 2019.

 The book, How to Pass the Michigan Bar Exam, is written Ashley Heidemann who received a score of 182 on the Michigan bar exam.
 She teaches a highly regarded course on the Michigan bar exam, and has a staff of private bar exam tutors and course instructors that have helped several students pass the Michigan bar exam and bar exams nationwide.
 The Third Edition of this book has been updated with updated one-sheets, additional past essay exams and model answers, an expanded MBE guide, and a new chapter by Sarah Garrison about the application process.

 WHAT WILL I LEARN FROM THE BOOK

 Our Third Edition of How to Pass the Michigan Bar Exam, contains all of the Following:

 - Secrets for studying smart for the Michigan bar exam.
 These strategies have helped many students spend their time effectively when studying for the bar exam.
 We include information on how to study, what to focus on – and, equally important, what not to focus on.
 We tell you how to pass the Michigan bar exam in the most efficient, least-stressful way!